Nevada governor proposes giving tech firms power to govern

 “When we think about it in terms of the revenue estimates that are being yielded, it’s not just related to cryptocurrency.
 It’s related to any of the transactions that will add a block to the chain,” Aguero said.

-Blockchain technology is already used to document voting, store medical records and coordinate supply chain logistics.
+Blockchain technology is already used to record financial transactions, store medical records and coordinate supply chain logistics.
 Sisolak said the purpose of innovation zones is to attract developers to Nevada as they devise new ways to use the technology.

 “The applications of the technology are limitless.
 We cannot even imagine what their technology could be,” he said.